 In N&N news, Natalie is suddenly getting her “Dracula” teeth (four at once!)and has been miserable for the last week, waking up screaming several times in the night.
 It was rough on everybody.
 Poor thing.
 After two weeks of total health for the whole family, Anna is once again sick with a cold and ear infection.
 So last week Natalie would wake up 2-3 times the first part of the night, and Anna would wake up 1-2 times in the wee hours of the morning.
 I was exhausted!
 I think I’m still recovering!

 Natalie can count to 13 without any prompting and loves to say, “ready, set, go!”
 Other phrases she often says are “Wummy!
 (Yummy!) when she helps me cook supper and Wow!
 It’s pretty cute.
 She loves to imitate me, and when I’m trying to catch a few extra winks on the couch while they play, she’ll put me to bed by rubbing my cheek, kissing me and saying “feel bubber, Mommy,” (feel better).
 It’s pretty cute.
 She gets dressed by herself and most of the time can zip her coat by herself, put on her shoes and mittens.

 Nathan can’t quite get the zipper thing yet.
 It’s tricky.
 He clears his throat a lot now, and when I asked what he was doing, he told me he had “throat boogers!”
 I had a good laugh!
 He loves to be in charge and play “Follow the Leader” lately imitating penguins by waddling.
 Natalie just tags along.
 Anna can nearly sit on her own, rolls all over the place, eats her feet, laughs and giggles at the kids’ antics and has a beautiful smile.
 She loooves to eat and take baths!
 A girl after my own heart!

-And that’s the news from this rainy-hot-cold week on the farm!
+And that’s the news from this dracula-teeth-and-dreams-of-spring week on the farm!